sytpb/aws-best-solution/README.md

 Which of the following is the most suitable solution in this scenario?

-**Use IAM DB Authentication and create database accounts using the AWS-provided AWSAuthenticationPlugin plugin in MySQL.**<br>
+**-Use IAM DB Authentication and create database accounts using the AWS-provided AWSAuthenticationPlugin plugin in MySQL.**<br>
 *Key word: IAM DB Authentication, AWSAuthenticationPlugin *

 [explanation]IAM database authentication works with *MySQL and PostgreSQL*.
 With this authentication method, you don't need to use a password when you connect to a DB instance.